rust-lang/rust/text/0000-non-exhaustive.md

 # Summary

-This RFC introduces the `#[non_exhaustive]` attribute for enums and structs, which indicates that more variants/public fields may be added to an enum in the future.
+This RFC introduces the `#[non_exhaustive]` attribute for enums and structs, which indicates that more variants/fields may be added to an enum/struct in the future.

 Adding this hint to enums will force downstream crates to add a wildcard arm to `match` statements, ensuring that adding new variants is not a breaking change.

-Adding this hint to structs will prevent downstream crates from constructing values, because more fields may be added.
+Adding this hint to structs or enum variants will prevent downstream crates from constructing or exhaustively matching, to ensure that adding new fields is not a breaking change.

-This is a post-1.0 version of [RFC 757], modified to use an attribute instead of a custom syntax, and extended to structs.
+This is a post-1.0 version of [RFC 757], with some additions.

 # Motivation

+## Enums

-The most common use of this feature is error types.
+The most common use for non-exhaustive enums is error types.
 Because adding features to a crate may result in different possibilities for errors, it makes sense that more types of errors will be added in the future.

 For example, the rustdoc for [`std::io::ErrorKind`] shows: